 Contact Karen Ames/PR Worldwide/Karen@karenames.com

-Tuscan conductor Nicola Luisotti serves as Music Director of San Francisco Opera and the historic Teatro di San Carlo in Naples.
+Tuscan conductor Nicola Luisotti serves as Music Director of San Francisco Opera.
 To celebrate the Verdi bicentennial and the 2013 Year of Italian Culture in the United States, Maestro Luisotti conducted historic performances of Verdi’s Requiem featuring the combined musical forces of both San Francisco Opera and Teatro di San Carlo.

 During the 2014-2015 season, Maestro Luisotti leads operatic performances with San Francisco Opera, Teatro di San Carlo, London’s Royal Opera House and orchestral concerts with Rome’s Orchestra dell'Accademia Nazionale di Santa Cecilia and Turin’s Orchestra del Teatro Regio.